tpturjo/Performance-Review-Web-Application/docs/PerformanceReviews.md

 has helped the team better understand the SQL components of our project.
 His extensive effort and time spent on the project are indeed noteworthy.

-Tanjeet's contributions to the team are commendable.
+Tanjet's contributions to the team are commendable.
 He has excelled in developing app logics and is dedicated to maintaining our project documentation with precision.
 His commitment to ensuring accurate and error-free documentation is highly valuable to the team's success.